 In August 2010, the ASA Council adopted a diversity statement, click here to read it.

-The ASA Executive Office will provide Section chairs with full election results when they become available.
-Each Section chair is responsible for notifying all Candidates and Section Members of election outcomes.
+The ASA Office will notify all candidates of the election results.
+Section chairs are responsible for publicizing results to section members.
 It is ASA practice not to release election results (vote counts and percentages) unless requested by at least one candidate.
-Additionally members may request records of election outcomes from the Executive Office via email@example.com.
+Additionally members may request records of election outcomes from the ASA Office via firstname.lastname@example.org.

 Former Professional Positions Held